 If you want to start collecting thimbles then eBay is a great place to start.
 The nice thing about collecting thimbles is that they are small and easy to display even if you have limited room.

 Trivia - Did you know that thimble collectors are called digitabulists

 Thimbles can be purchased from your local haberdashery store or online from Amazon.
 There are usually very cheap but you may need to test a few to get one that fits perfectly and is comfortable for prolonged sewing.

-I hope that clears up the question “What is a Thimble”.
+I hope that clears up the question, "What is a Thimble" since you now know, it is an essential sewing tool for protecting your soft fingers from needle pricks.
 Leave any questions you still have in the comments.

 If you are looking up what is a thimble, then I assume you are about to do some hand sewing!
 Start by learning how to thread a needle and all about needle threaders which can make your job much easier.

 Here are some more articles that might help you: